psycopg/psycopg2/doc/extras.rst

     >>> rec['data']
     "abc'def"

-    # The records still support indexing as the original tuple
+The records still support indexing as the original tuple:

     >>> rec[2]
     "abc'def"